-11. Co-signed obligations
+11. Co-sSigned Oobligations

-- Co-signed debts refer to debts where the applicant may be a co-borrower, joint obligor, co-signer, guarantor, etc. - Co-signed debts must be included in the monthly debts unless the applicants provide evidence another obligor (party to the debt) has successfully made the payment for the previous 12 months prior to loan application. - Acceptable evidence includes, but is not limited to, canceled checks, money order receipts, and/or bank statements of the co-obligor. - Late payments reported in the previous 12 months prior to application will require the monthly liability to be included in the monthly debts. - If the applicant can provide conclusive evidence from the creditor that they will not pursue debt collection against the applicant should the other party default, the 12-month payment history of the additional party is not required.
+- Co-signed debts refer to a-debts where the applicants may be a co-borrower, joint obligor, co-signer, guarantor, etc. - Co-signed debts must be included in the monthly debts unless the applicants provides evidence another obligor (party to the debt) has successfully made the payment for the previous 12 months prior to loan application.

-• Debts identified as "individual" on a credit report must be included in the debt ratio regardless of who is making the monthly payment (e.g. parents paying car payments on behalf of applicant and the loan is solely in the applicant's name).
+- Acceptable evidence includes, but is not is limited to : canceled checks, money order receipts, and/or bank statements of the co-obligor. - Late payments reported in the previous 12 months prior to application will require the monthly liability to be included in the monthly debts. - If the applicant can provide conclusive evidence from the creditor that they will not pursue debt collection against the applicant should the other party default, the 12-month payment history of the additional party is not required. - Debts identified as "individual" on a credit report must be included in the debt ratio regardless of who is making the monthly payment (e.g. parents paying car payments on behalf of applicant and the loan is solely in the applicant's name).

-12. Business debts
+12. Business Ddebts

-- Business debts (e.g. car loan) reported on the applicants' personal credit report may be omitted from the monthly debt if there is evidence the debt is paid through a business account. - Acceptable evidence includes canceled checks or bank statements from a business account for the previous 12 months. - Payments paid by the business must be included on the cash flow analysis and/or profit and loss statement, when applicable.
+- Business debts (e.g. car loan) reported on the applicant 's' personal credit report may be excluded omitted from the monthly debt if there is evidence the debt is paid through a business account. - Acceptable evidence includes canceled checks or bank statements from a business account for the previous 12 months.

-13. 401(k) loans/personal asset loans
+13. 401(k) {Loans/pPersonal aAsset {Loans}